mtaddesse/ksu_labs/3210_labs/ReadMe.md

 ### Step 2: Deploying the Infrastructure

-Once you have initialized the module and created the `terraform.tfvars` file, follow these steps to deploy the infrastructure:
+Once you have initialized the module, follow these steps to deploy the infrastructure:

 1. Open a terminal and navigate to the root directory of the module.
 2. Run `terraform apply` to preview the changes that Terraform will make.